denistakeda/articles/003_typescript_adt.md

 ```

 In such a way our question can be in two completely different states, answered
-and not and we have different sets of fields for each state.
+and not, and we have different sets of fields for each state.
 Moreover, Typescript
 compiler can statically check in which state a question is now and allow for
 access only properties from this state.